Financial Aid Terms

 Grace PeriodA short time period after graduation during which the borrower is not required to begin repaying his or her student loans.
 The grace period may also kick in if the borrower leaves school for a reason other than graduation or drops below half-time enrollment.
 Depending on the type of loan, you will have a grace period of six months (Stafford Loans) or nine months (Perkins Loans) before you must start making payments on your student loans.
 The PLUS Loans do not have a grace period.

 IncomeIncome is considered as the the amount of money received from employment (salary, wages, tips), profit from financial instruments (interest, dividends, capital gains), or other sources (welfare, disability, child support, Social Security and pensions).

 IndependentAn independent student is at least 24 years old as of January 1 of the academic year, is married, is a graduate or professional student, has a legal dependent other than a spouse, is a veteran of the US Armed Forces, or is an orphan or ward of the court (or was a ward of the court until age 18).
 A parent refusing to provide support for their child's education is not sufficient for the child to be declared independent.
 (See also Dependent.)

-LenderA bank, credit union, savings & loan association, or other financial institution that provides funds to the student or parent for an educational loan.
-Note: Some schools now participate in the Federal Direct Loan program and no longer use a private lender, since loan funds are provided by the US Government.
+LenderA bank, credit union, savings & loan association, or other financial institution that provides funds to the student or parent for an educational loan is referred to as a lender.
+Note: Some schools now participate in the Federal Direct Loan program and no longer use a private lenders since loan funds are provided by the US Government.

 Merit-basedFinancial aid that is merit-based depends on your academic, artistic or athletic merit or some other criteria, and does not depend on the existence of financial need.
 Merit-based awards use your grades, test scores, hobbies and special talents to determine your eligibility for scholarships.